Presidency of Fidel V. Ramos: Economy

 Ramos embarked on an ambitious development plan dubbed "Philippines 2000".
 Under the plan, several industries critical to economic development were privatized or deregularized, such as electricity, telecommunications, banking, domestic shipping, airline, and oil.
 The taxation system was reformed, and external debt was brought to more manageable levels by debt restructuring and sensible fiscal management.
 By 1996, the country's GNP and GDP were growing at a rate of 7.2 percent and 5.2 percent respectively.
 The annual inflation rate had dropped to 5.9 percent from its high of 9.1 percent in 1995.
 By the late 1990s, the Philippines' economic growth gained favorable comparisons with other Asian countries such as Taiwan, Thailand, South Korea, and Malaysia.

-The Philippine economy took a sharp downturn during the Asian financial crisis of 1997.
+The Philippine economy took a sharp downturn during the 1997 Asian financial crisis.
 Its fiscal deficit in 1998 reached P49.981 billion from a surplus of P1.564 billion in 1997.
 The peso depreciated (fell in value) to P40.89 per U.S. dollar from its previous rate of P29.47 to a dollar.
 The annual growth rate of the GNP fell to 0.1 percent in 1998 from 5.3 percent in 1997.
 Despite these setbacks, the Philippine economy fared better than that of some of its Asian neighbors, and other nations praised the Ramos administration for its "good housekeeping."

 Philippines 2000

 During his administration, Ramos began implementing economic reforms intended to open up the once-closed national economy, encourage private enterprise, invite more foreign and domestic investment, and reduce widespread corruption.
 Ramos was also known as the most-traveled Philippine president compared to his predecessors with numerous foreign trips abroad, generating about US$20 billion worth of foreign investments to the Philippines.
 To ensure a positive financial outlook on the Philippines, Ramos led the 4th Asia-Pacific Economic Cooperation Leaders' Summit in the Philippines in November 1996.
 He also instituted reforms in the tax system which includes a forced increase on VAT (E-VAT law) from 4% to 10% mandated by World Bank and the International Monetary Fund.

 Under Ramos' administration, the Philippines experienced economic growth and stability.
 Ramos' visions of "Philippines 2000" led the country into a newly industrialized country in the world and the "Tiger Cub Economy in Asia".
+Ramos ended the government’s monopoly over the skies and opened aviation to new players.